Cable fairing

 A cable fairing is a structure attached to a towed cable designed to streamline the flow around the cable, primarily in marine environments.

 Cables are faired primarily for two reasons: (1) to reduce normal drag and thus achieve more depth for a given cable scope and speed; and (2) to eliminate cable vibration caused by vortex shedding, commonly known as cable strum.

+Another approach is to design a cable with a streamlined profile in order to share the load chordwise and reduce the frontal section.

 Types of cable fairing

 There are several major types of cable fairing: